Servings2

 Can I use whole lobsters instead of just the tails?

 Absolutely!
 I recommend splitting them the same way - right down the middle lengthwise.
 Just make sure to clean out the tomalley from the body before grilling!
 You can also use the end of the knife right by the handle to crack open the claws.
-If using wood or charcoal to grill it will add some flavor to the claw meat.
+Use wood or charcoal to add additional flavor to the claw meat.

 Do I have to split the lobster tails in half?